Inspired-glass - commissioning a stained-glass window or panel - things to consider

 The first stage is usually a discussion between us - either by email, phone, or in person.
 Remember that everything is possible - it’s just that some things are more achievable than others.
 If we’re creating a larger window panel then bold designs often work better - as intricate detail may go unnoticed in a large panel, and may indeed be distracting.

 Interior windows / doors and panels don’t present any special difficulties - but, if the stained glass is to be fitted to an external window then some decisions have to be made.
-My preference is to install the stained-glass panel in addition to the conventional double or triple-glazed windows - rather than incorporating it into a sealed unit - but we will discuss this on a project-by-project basis.
+My preference is to install the stained-glass panel as a third-layer in addition to the conventional double-glazed windows.
 Sometimes simple unobtrusive mounting clips can be used to secure the panel against the window-frame - other times it’s easier to construct a timber sub-frame and mount the panel within that.
-For small panels (as in exterior doors) the stained-glass panel can be bonded to the double-glazed unit.

 Developing a design